heyqule/enemy_race_manager/README.md

 The godly protoss (1.0 / 2021-01-30)
 https://github.com/heyqule/erm_toss/releases

 Download the zip and move it the mod folder.
+Please visit the following link for folder details.  https://wiki.factorio.com/index.php?title=Application_directory

 These mods are made as a educational demo.
 They will not be on Factorio Mod Portal due to copyrighted contents.
 I hope someone with art skills come up with a new original race.